-• Maintain drainage areas in and around storage of solid materials with a minimum slope of 1.5 percent to prevent pooling and minimize leachate formation.
-Areas should be sloped to drain

-- stormwater to the perimeter where it can be collected or to internal drainage "alleyways" where material is not stockpiled. - Sweep paved storage areas regularly for collection and disposal of loose solid materials. - If and when feasible, collect and recycle water-soluble materials (leachates) to the stockpile. - Stock cleanup materials such as brooms, dustpans, and vacuum sweepers near the storage area.
+- Maintain drainage areas in and around storage of solid materials with a minimum slope of 1.5 percent to prevent pooling and minimize leachate formation.
+Areas should be sloped to drain stormwater to the perimeter for collection or to internal drainage "alleyways" where no stockpiled material exists. - Sweep paved storage areas regularly for collection and disposal of loose solid materials. - If and when feasible, collect and recycle water-soluble materials (leachates). - Stock cleanup materials such as brooms, dustpans, and vacuum sweepers near the storage area.